In Oral Health

 • At the core is a hollow chamber called the pulp, where the nerve and blood vessels are.

-• The least severe cracked tooth will require a dental crown to cover and restore the damage.
+• Least severe: A dental crown can cover and restore the damage.

-• The most severe crack has extended deep into the tooth and will require a tooth extraction.
-Tooth extraction is the most extreme situation, and we will always try our best to keep your natural teeth and repair the damage if possible.
-If an extraction is the best treatment plan, a dental implant is used to replace your original tooth.
+• Most severe: A severe crack extending deep into the tooth may require a tooth extraction.
+While extraction is a last resort, we always strive to save natural teeth.
+If an extraction is necessary, a dental implant can replace the original tooth.

 Schedule A Comprehensive Dental Examination

-If you’ve fallen behind on your dental health routine, we’re here to help you get back on track.
-Schedule a comprehensive dental examination at your trusted Port Coquitlam dentist..
-Located at 2663 Shaughnessy St., Port Coquitlam, BC, V3C3G7, we offer top-notch care and convenience for patients from Port Coquitlam, Coquitlam, and beyond.
+If you’ve fallen behind on your dental health, this Port Coquitlam Dentist is here to help.
+Schedule a comprehensive dental examination with us.
+We offer top-notch care and convenience.
 Our approachable team, personalized care, and advanced technology ensure you receive the best service.
 Call us at 604-464-4131 or click here to request an appointment.

 Recent Posts